Optimal Differentially Private Model Training with Public Data

-In all of the cases that we study---mean estimation, ERM, and SCO under both local and central semi-DP---tight \textit{upper bounds} on the error can be obtained by taking the minimum of two errors: 1) the error of the optimal DP algorithm that privatizes \textit{all} of the data including public data (e.g. DP-SGD for DP SCO~\cite{bft19}); and 2) the error of an appropriate ``throw-away'' algorithm that discards the private data and uses an optimal non-private algorithm (e.g. SGD for SCO) on the public data.
-Neither of these algorithms seems to leverage the full data set in the most effective way: throw-away completely ignores valuable private data, while standard DP algorithms (intuitively) seem to be adding more noise than necessary to privatize public data.
-This observation leads us to \textbf{Question 2}.
+In light of these negative results, it is natural to wonder whether/how one can harness public data for more effective DP model training.
+This leads us to \textbf{Question 2}:

+Some prior works have tackled \textbf{Question 2} by imposing additional assumptions and/or shrinking the problem class.
+For example, \cite{amid2022public} shows that under certain distributional assumptions, public data permits benefits over DP-SGD in linear regression.
+Also, \cite{zhou2020bypassing, kairouz2021nearly} show that by imposing certain ``low-rank subspace'' assumptions on the gradients in DP-SGD, public data can help attain dimension-independent rates for DP ERM.
+In contrast, we consider \textbf{Question 2} \textit{without imposing any additional assumptions and without shrinking the loss function/data distribution class.}

-To address \textbf{Question 2}, we develop novel semi-DP algorithms that are (central or local) DP w.r.t. the private samples, but not DP in the traditional sense.
-Our algorithms add less noise than would be necessary to privatize the full data set (including public).
-By doing so, we are able to harness the public data and achieve \textit{optimal error bounds with significantly improved constants} over the asymptotically optimal algorithms discussed above.
-In the case of locally DP mean estimation, our algorithm is \textit{truly optimal including constants}.
-We also support this finding empirically, showing that our algorithms outperform the asymptotically optimal algorithms discussed above, even when the optimal DP algorithm is pre-trained on the public data.
+\paragraph{Contribution 2: Power of Public Data for DP Model Training} To address \textbf{Question 2}, we develop novel (central and local) semi-DP algorithms that add less noise than would be necessary to privatize the full data set (including public).
+By doing so, we can achieve \textit{optimal (worst-case) error bounds with significantly improved constants} over the asymptotically optimal na\"ive algorithms.
+Our local semi-DP mean estimation algorithm is \ul{optimal including constants}.